Typeface Case-Study & Design

 Sputnik is a retro-futuristic display typeface designed as a collaborative class project at Loyola University Chicago.
 Inspired by the signage of the historic Barcelona furniture store Moble Blanc Juliachs, the project sought to reimagine vintage European lettering through a contemporary lens.
+We were allowed to use all of the letters within the sign.
 Our team carefully studied the store’s letterforms, photographing and tracing the original signage before translating its geometry into digital outlines.

 The design process involved sketching by hand, vector reconstruction, and typographic refinement in digital type design software.
 Each curve and angle was adjusted to balance legibility with personality—exaggerated arcs, compressed spacing, and sharp intersections evoke mid-century optimism while maintaining a futuristic rhythm.